Conditional Statements in Python

 Here is an example:

-is greater than zero.
-If num
+print("Number is greater than zero.")

-is less than or equal to zero, it will execute the second print statement.
+print("Number is less than or equal to zero.")

 Conditional statements are an essential part of Python programming, as they allow developers to write programs that respond intelligently to specific input and conditions.
 By mastering the use of conditional statements, developers can create Python programs that are more efficient, flexible, and easy to use.